-Specialist publications, such as Environmental Health News, will have job listings.
+Specialist publications such as Environmental Health News also have job listings.

-Additionally, the IOA website includes a register of acoustic specialists and suppliers.
-This is a good source of contacts for your job search.
+The ANC has a database of member acoustic consultancies, which is searchable by region or service provided.
+This can be a good source of contacts for your job search.

-More senior acoustic consultants could be expected to spend a large amount of time in court as expert witnesses, relating to issues as diverse as hearing loss claims through to criminal forensics.
+More senior acoustic consultants could be expected to spend time in court as expert witnesses, relating to issues as diverse as hearing loss claims through to criminal forensics.
 The IOA runs continuing professional development (CPD) workshops in this and other relevant topics for its members.

 The ultimate goal of many acoustic consultants is to set up their own consultancy business.